-- When a route operates every 10-minutes or better, an individual trip should not exceed a load factor of 1.5. - When a route operates less than every 10-minutes, an individual trip should not exceed a load factor of 1.25. - No trip on a route should have a standing load for 20 minutes or longer.
+- When a route operates every 10-minutes or more frequently, or on all RapidRide services, an individual trip should not exceed a load factor of 1.5. - When a route operates less than every 10-minutes, or is not a RapidRide service, an individual trip should not exceed a load factor of 1.25. - No trip on a route should have a standing load for 20 minutes or longer.